Urban Volcano

 “Stop talking to yourself!”

-I looked over to the sofa where my sister lay and shot me a grim look that was no-doubt meant to follow her words through, deep into my poor little soul.
+I looked over to the sofa where my sister lay on her back with an open book in her lap and a pen in her hand.
+She shot me a grim look that was no-doubt meant to follow her words through, deep under my skin and into the soul.
+Her words had no impact on me.
+They ricocheted off me like waves falling onto a well polished rock.

 “I’m not talking to myself,” I replied.
 “Not out loud, at least.”

-“Maybe not out loud in the literal meaning of the words but the body language you express as you walk about makes it quite clear that you are talking to yourself—and that in a rather high volume.”
+“Maybe not out loud in the literal meaning of the words,” she admitted.
+“But the body language you express as you pace the room makes it quite clear that you are talking to yourself.
+And, in fact, at the top of your voice.
+Quite deafening.
+I must say.”

 “Can I read?”